FriesVz/Veloz-IT223-MIDTERM-PIT/PROMPTS.md

 How I used/modified it in my project:

 This prompt was used to learn how to change the color of a text after it was returned.
-This was used in my form validation block in the JQuery area where it would return a line of text in red if the form is invalidated.
+This was used in my form validation block in the javascript area where it would return a line of text in red if the form is invalidated.